 In some cases more than one employer may be a party to a registered learnership agreement.
 In such event, only the "lead employer" identified in the learnership agreement may claim the allowances under section 12H.
-In practice, the "lead
+In practice, the "lead employer" will usually be the employer that pays the learner's remuneration, although this is not stated in section 12H, and the matter is left to agreement between the employers.

-&lt;sup>1 Paragraph (b) of the definition of "employer" in section 12H(1).
+Paragraph (b) of the definition of "employer" in section 12H(1).

 It is not a requirement of section 12H that the employers be registered with the same SETA.
-The allowance is not linked to the Skills Development Levy so employers who are not levy payers may still claim the allowance.
+The allowance is not linked to the Skills Development Levy2 so employers who are not levy payers may still claim the allowance.